 Click here to see what’s available.

-The last Triple Crown winner?
-Many fans weren’t even alive then.
-Affirmed, with the great young Steve Cauthen aboard, held off the great challenger Alydar in all three races, with the final win at Belmont coming by a nose.
+Many fans who thrilled to Pharoah’s win in the Belmont weren’t even alive when Affirmed, with the great young Steve Cauthen aboard, held off the great challenger Alydar in all three races.
+The final win in New York was one of the great racing duels of all time.
 It was a thrilling series.